research-software-collaborations/research-software-collaborations.github.io/pages/projects.md

 # Open project database

-This page is a prototype project database instance..
+This page is a prototype project database instance.
+Use the menu bars to select projects based on their attributes.
+Projects with no value specified for a given attribute will be included if a selection is made on that attribute.
+Click the triangle next to each project for more information (if provided by the project mentors).

 Very much a work in progress...

 <img src="/assets/images/coming-soon-g994b7410f_1280.png" width="100">